-The temporary absence of a minor household member from the home due to placement in foster care may be considered in determining a family's composition, which will be considered in determining bedroom size.
+The temporary absence or addition of a minor household member due to foster care placement from the home due to placement in foster care may be considered in determining a family's composition, which will then be_considered in determining bedroom size.
 Therefore, the family must inform FH within 10 business days.
+Failure to notify FH may result in notice of lease violation.